Fallon to Newsmax: US Has Capability to Open Strait of Hormuz

 Retired Adm.
 William Fallon, a former commander of U.S. Central Command, said Saturday that the United States has the capability to reopen the strategically vital Strait of Hormuz if necessary, but warned that the cost and duration of such an operation would be key concerns.

-Speaking on Newsmax TV’s "America Right Now," Fallon said the U.S. military could act independently to restore maritime traffic through the narrow waterway, a critical transit route, if tensions escalate.
+Speaking on Newsmax's "America Right Now," Fallon said the U.S. military could act independently to restore maritime traffic through the narrow waterway, a critical transit route, if tensions escalate.

 "Of course we do," Fallon said when asked about U.S. capability.
 "The cost would be a key factor and the time involved, but we could.
 We can do it ourselves."